RoBYCoNTe/blog.robertoconterosito.it/content/posts/spring-boot-mongo-aggregation-issues.md

 This problem is really annoying, and I spent a lot of time trying to solve it.
 The problem is that sometimes the aggregation doesn't work as expected, and you don't know why.
 The real problem is that I've created a suite of tests that cover all the possible cases, but sometimes the aggregation _still_ doesn't work as expected.

-I was in trouble but after hours of debugging I remembered that I faced the same problem in the past and it took me a lot of time to solve it too (and this is way I've turned on my blog to write about it).
+I was in trouble but after hours of debugging I remembered that I faced the same problem in the past and it took me a lot of time to solve it too (which is way I've turned on my blog to write about it).
-But stop talking, get to the point!
+But let's stop talking, and get to the point!

 Suppose you have something like that in your spring boot application: